Hands-On Workshop

 Navigating with the CLI

 One of the primary functions of the CLI is to easily navigate files on your computer.
 In the exercise below, you will use commands like cd (“change directory”) and ls (“list”) to explore your computer’s home directory, the main storage folder that contains your personal files.
 You will then use Finder/Explorer to do the same thing.
+This demonstrates how running commands in the command-line shell mirrors the process of clicking through folders in your Finder/Explorer.

 commandline vs folder